mpanighetti/dnd5e-magic-items/README.md

 # dnd5e-magic-items

-A collection of 5e homebrew magic items.
+This is a collection of homebrew magic items for Dungeons & Dragons 5th Edition.

 ## Resources

-If a resource was written for another 5e homebrew document, it will include a link to the source at the bottom of its page.
+If a resource was written for another homebrew document, it will include a link to the source at the bottom of its page.

 ### Magic Items